 Although it is still very much a family home, Browsholme is open to visitors on Tuesdays and Wednesdays during the spring and summer months and also hosts special events, functions and bespoke weddings.

-Accommodation is also available within the estate grounds in a handful of cottages and eco-lodges and the Cart Shed café is open for light refreshments on public days.
+Accommodation is also available within the estate grounds in a handful of cottages and eco-lodges – contact Browsholme for further details or visit the website.

 Green Tourism GOLD | Historic Houses Sustainability Award | Lancashire Tourism Awards 2021